 Thoracic Epidural Steroid Injection

-Preparation The patient sits or lies down to expose the back.
-The back is cleaned and sterilized, and a local anesthetic is administered to numb the tissue of the injection site down to the spinal column.
+Before the procedure, the patient will sit or lie down so the back is easily accessible.
+The back is sterilized and a local anesthetic is used to numb the injection site down to the spinal column.

 An x-ray device called a fluoroscope is used to guide the needle to the affected vertebra.
 The needle is then inserted carefully into the epidural location (near the spinal cord), and contains a steroid/anesthetic mixture developed to reduce pain and inflammation.
 In order to ensure the needle is positioned correctly, a contrast solution may be used.

 Once the needle is removed, the injection location is bandaged.
 Pain relief is usually experienced within three to five days of the procedure.
 In some cases, multiple injections may be required for optimal effectiveness.